Kyoto Koka University ロゴ

 1. New Faculty of Sociology that capitalizes on Kyoto Koka's strengths

 We offer a fusion of arts and sciences based on sociology that crosses multiple fields such as management, psychology, data science, and IT.
-Through practice-oriented learning, students will acquire “problem discovery” enhanced by “design mindset that leads to solutions.”
+Through practice-oriented learning, students will acquire “problem identification” enhanced by “design thinking that leads to solutions.”

-2. Co-creation with companies and communities – Enhancement of social implementation projects
+2. Co-creation with companies and communities – Expanded opportunities for social implementation projects

 Students will “co-create” with local governments, companies, and NPOs in Kyoto and other regions, and work on local issues in a practical manner.
 We will promote educational activities that involve the planning of new services, events, and products and their implementation in society.